 - 3.1.
-Petitioner Lucy Tookalook is an Inuit resident of Nunavik.
+Petitioner A.B. [...] is an Inuit resident of Nunavik.
 She was removed from her mother at birth due to the Respondents' failure to adequately fund and provide child and family services in Nunavik; - 3.2.
 Petitioner Tanya Jones is also Inuit and was removed from her mother when she was three years old and placed into foster care.
-Her removal was also due to the Respondents' failure referred to above; - 3.3.
-The respondent Attorney General of Canada is the legal representative of the Federal Crown, and is liable and vicariously liable for the conduct described herein.
-Federal legislative authority over the Inuit is established by s.
-91(24) of the Constitution Act, 1867; - 3.4.
+Her removal was also due to the Respondents' failure referred to above; - 3.4.
 The Respondent, the Attorney General of Québec, represents the Provincial Crown, the Ministry of Justice of Québec as well as the Ministry of Health and Social Services.
 These ministries are responsible for enforcing the Youth Protection Act, c.
 P-34.1, the Act Respecting Health Services and Social Services, S-4.2, and the Youth Criminal Justice Act, S.C.
 2002, c.
-1:
+1;